panache/Sparky/README.md

 * `--batch-size`       : number of images to run optimization together.
 Change to >1 only if you have extremely powerful compute power.
 * `--format`      : format of the output image (png or jpg).
+* `--visual-debug`       : export additional files to visualize the face cloaking process

 ### Example